-Kratom is a complex plant — there are 16 key ingredients in the leaves, each with their own set of effects.
+Kratom is a complex plant — there are 16 key ingredients in the leaves, each with its own set of effects.
 The ratios of these compounds can change from one strain to another, giving each one a unique effect profile.

 The dose also affects how kratom feels.

 Low doses are stimulating.
-It feels similar to coffee but less likely to result in negative side-effects like anxiety or jitteriness.
+It feels similar to coffee but less likely to result in negative side effects like anxiety or jitteriness.
 It also has a mild euphoric action at this dose — helping to uplift the mood and promote more clarity of thought.
 These doses are used as a nootropic or stimulant to boost physical and mental energy and stamina.

 Other effects of kratom at all doses include mild visual effects, increased empathy, and a warming sensation in the body.

 It’s a popular aphrodisiac — increasing sexual arousal and improving erectile function.
 Some people find the sexual stimulant effects of kratom begin to taper off with higher doses.

 In total, the effects of kratom last around 3 or 4 hours.

 The effects of kratom take about 30 minutes to take effect and peak around the 1-hour mark.
 People who use kratom on an empty stomach report an even faster onset of effects — but this also increases the chances of experiencing side effects.

 Kratom has a long history of medical uses that range from infection and bladder disease, fevers, diarrhea, diabetes, fatigue, and mental health disorders.

 Today, kratom is primarily used for its nootropic and painkilling benefits.
 Some users take the herb as an alternative to prescription painkillers or as a buffer to help wean themselves off addictive opiate medications.